Code-Screen/Code-Screen.github.io/docs/wordpress.md

 All unit test class filenames must end with `Test.php` and the test classes with filenames that end with `HiddenTest.php` will not be visible to the candidate.

-If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden`, e.g., `hiddenFoo.json`, `hiddenFoo.csv`, etc.
+If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `HiddenFoo.php`, etc.

 `PHP` version 7.4 must be used and all dependencies that your coding test requires need to be added to the `composer.json` file.